JosephLai241/URS/README.md

 `"[USERNAME]-[N_RESULTS]-result(s).json"`

-Exported files will be saved to the `redditors` directory.
+Scrape data is exported to the `redditors` directory.

 ***NOTE:*** If you are not allowed to access a Redditor's lists, PRAW will raise a 403 HTTP Forbidden exception and the program will just append `"FORBIDDEN"` underneath that section in the exported file.